Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

-Doing some market research will be invaluable when it comes to setting your copywriting rates in 2021 and ascertaining the correct level.
+Doing some market research will be invaluable when it comes to setting your freelance copywriting rates and ascertaining the correct level.

 - Go on a fact-finding mission.

-- Search competititors and other freelancers to find out their rates.
+- Search competitors and other freelancers copywriting rates.

 - Check out some agencies or writing services to see what they are charging.

-Investigate whether different speciality areas dictate premium 2021 rates, or what other freelance copywriters are upcharging for fast turnaround or other add on services.
+Investigate whether different speciality areas dictate premium freelance copywriting rates, or what other freelance copywriters are upcharging for fast turnaround or other add-on services.
 These are valuable add-one that can earn you higher fees.